A QBist Ontology: Niels Bohr

-For the present-day physicist it is not easy to understand the bewilderment that the founders and their contemporaries experienced in the early days of the quantum theory.
-Previously, the objectivity of science hinged on the possibility of thinking of appearances as properties of substances.
-One could think and behave as if the properties of the perceived world owed their existence to substances, rather then to the subjects by which they were perceived.
-But now at least some properties---including those of atoms and subatomic particles---appeared to owe their existence not to substances but to the experimental conditions under which they were observed.
-The position indicated by a droplet belonging to a track in a cloud chamber was the position of a particle \emph{because} it was indicated by the droplet.
-The momentum indicated by two neighboring droplets belonging to a track was the momentum of a particle \emph{because} it was indicated by the droplets.
-As Heisenberg \cite{HeisenbergBahn} phrased it, \emph{``Die `Bahn' entsteht erst dadurch, daß wir sie beobachten''}---a particle's path only comes into being because we observe it.
+The implication was then (and still is) that the properties of atoms and subatomic particles owe their existence to the experimental conditions under which they are observed.
+The positions indicated by droplets forming track in a cloud chamber were the positions of a particle \emph{because} they were indicated by the droplets.
+The momenta indicated by the (imaginary) tangents on a track were the momenta of a particle \emph{because} they were indicated by the track.
+As \citet{HeisenbergBahn} phrased it, \emph{``Die `Bahn' entsteht erst dadurch, daß wir sie beobachten''}---a particle's path only comes into being because we observe it.

-But if atoms and subatomic particles owe their properties not to independently existing substances but to the experimental conditions under which they are observed, the experimental apparatus cannot owe \emph{its} existence to the quantum-physical systems of which it is commonly said to be composed.
-And in that case neither can any of the objects that are likewise directly accessible to human sensory experience.
-Hence if for Bohr the description of atomic phenomena had ``a perfectly objective character,'' it could only be ``in the sense that no explicit reference is made to any \emph{individual} observer and that therefore \dots\ no ambiguity is involved in the communication of information'' \cite[p.~128, emphasis added]{BCW10}.
-It could no longer be in the sense that no reference was made to (the community of) observers.
+But if atoms and subatomic particles owe their properties to the experimental conditions under which they are observed, the experimental apparatus cannot owe its properties to the quantum-mechanical systems of which it is commonly said to be composed.
+And therefore neither the existence of microscopic objects (like atoms and subatomic particles) nor that of macroscopic objects (like the experimental apparatus) can be attributed to independently existing substances.
+The contextuality of the properties of microscopic objects thus implied that the elision of the subject could no longer be achieved.